uriel0byte/IT-Learning-Journey-urielbyte/OverTheWire-Bandit/README.md

-# OverTheWire Bandit Levels 0-10
+# OverTheWire Bandit Levels 0-33

-**Goal:** Solve the first 10 levels of the OverTheWire Bandit wargame to practice fundamental Linux commands.
+**Goal:** Solve all levels of the OverTheWire Bandit wargame to practice fundamental Linux commands.

 ---